How to create an online course when you already know the subject

 You have explained this to clients a hundred times.
 You could do it in your sleep.
 Then you open the course builder, the cursor blinks in an empty "Module 1" field, and suddenly you have nothing.
 The knowledge did not leave.
 The blank page just froze it.

 So here is the honest version of how to create an online course when you already know the subject.
 Pick one outcome.
 Map the shortest path to it.
 Start from existing structure instead of a blank page.
 Write each lesson in your voice.
 Give students one thing to do.
 Then ship a tight first version before you polish it.
-Six moves.
-The hard part is not your expertise.
-It is resisting the urge to start from zero and teach everything you know.

 Your knowledge is not the bottleneck.
 If you have taught this one-to-one, the course already exists in your head.
 What follows is how to get it out, without the months of production that kill most attempts.

 Write your course as one sentence: "By the end, you will be able to ______."
 If you cannot fill that blank with something concrete and desirable, you are still selling a subject.
 Narrow it until the promise is sharp.
-A small, specific outcome sells better and finishes faster than a sprawling one, on both sides of the screen.

-Your outline is the route from where the student is now to the outcome you just named.
+Your outline is the route from where the student stands now to the outcome you just named.
 The discipline here is subtraction.
-You know so much that the temptation is to pour all of it in, but every lesson that does not move the student toward the outcome is a place they can quit.
+Every lesson that does not move the student toward the outcome is a place they can quit.

-List the steps someone actually has to take to get the result.
-Group them into three to six modules.
-Each module earns its place only if removing it would break the path.
-The expert's curse is over-teaching, so when in doubt, cut.
+The expert's curse is over-teaching.
+When in doubt, cut.
 A course people finish beats a comprehensive one they abandon, because completion is what produces the testimonials and referrals that sell the next hundred seats.

-This is the step that decides whether your course ever ships.
 The Chapman Alliance's research on e-learning development found it takes 49 to 716 hours of work to produce a single finished hour, depending on interactivity.
-Most of that is not your unique expertise.
+Most of that has little to do with your expertise.
 It is structural labor: sequencing, scripting, formatting, rebuilding the same scaffolding every course needs.

-So do not start at an empty editor.
-Start from an existing, professionally structured course on your topic and adapt it.
-When the scaffolding is already there, your job flips from creating to editing, and editing is where experts are fastest.
-You read a lesson, think "that is not how I would say it," and fix it.
+So do not open a blank "Module 1."
+Start from a course already built on your topic and make it yours.
+When the scaffolding is there, your job flips from creating to editing, and editing is where experts are fastest.
+You read a lesson, think "I wouldn't put it that way," and fix it.
 That instinct is quick and reliable.
-Staring at a blank "Module 1" field is neither.
+Staring at an empty field is neither.
 This is the core idea behind a self-running academy: the first 80 percent arrives done, so your effort goes only where it needs you.

+Rewrite the starting material until the reader can feel you in the room.
 A course that sounds generic is forgettable, and forgettable courses do not get recommended.
 Your voice is the differentiator, so this is where your hours should go.

 In practice, that is three edits to any starting material: